Spouse of US Citizen K-3 Visa

 The I-795 and I-131 forms are processed within nine months while the green card petition may still be pending.
 These will serve as the immigrant’s work permit and travel permit to allow them to work lawfully in the United States and to travel and reenter the country while the green card is pending.

 Receiving a Social Security Number

-There are three distinct advantages of securing a K3 visa over other visa petitions.
-The first benefit is that waiting period is typically shorter in relation to other marriage petitions.
+There are three distinct advantages of securing a K-3 visa over other visa petitions.
+The first benefit is that the waiting period is typically shorter in relation to other marriage petitions.
 The second benefit is you are able to file for a work permit which is a significant factor for many immigrants.
-Also, you can bring children under the age of 21 along with you to the United States of a K4 dependent visa.
+Also, you can bring children under the age of 21 along with you to the United States of a K-4 dependent visa.

-The main requirements to be eligible for a K3 visa are that you be legally married to a citizen, have the I-130 petition filed by your spouse (U.S. citizen) on your behalf, and seeking to enter the country in await of a green card petition.
-If you believe you meet these three criteria, contact a qualified K3 visa lawyer or attorney.
+The main requirements to be eligible for a K-3 visa are that you be legally married to a citizen, have the I-130 petition filed by your spouse (U.S. citizen) on your behalf, and are seeking to enter the country while waiting for a green card petition to be processed.
+If you believe you meet these three criteria, contact a qualified K-3 visa lawyer or attorney.

-The K3 visa attorneys at SGM Law Group will be happy to assist you with navigating the process of obtaining a K-3 visa for your foreign citizen fiance.
+The K-3 visa attorneys at our office will be happy to assist you with navigating the process of obtaining a K-3 visa for your foreign citizen fiancé(e).
 We will prepare and file all the necessary forms with supporting documentation and guide you every step of the way.
-For additional information on the K3 visa timeline or to learn about our comprehensive immigration consultations, contact us by email at [email protected] or call us at 877-811-3541.
+To get in touch with our office, you can schedule a consultation by filling out this contact form.